Pekeps/Pekeps-Naama/README.md

 # Pekeps-Naama

 ESC - stops the script
-Spacebar - saves the current frame to directory.
+\nSpacebar - saves the current frame to directory.
 Hold to capture multiple.